SIGN UP TO OUR NEWS!

 Comprehensive travel advice (essential reading before booking your flights or trains) can be found in our Trip Notes.
 If travelling long haul, we suggest you arrive in Geneva a day or two early to adjust to the time zone.

-Once hire bikes have been set up or your own bikes assembled, we will have a welcome briefing and dinner.
+Once hire bikes have been set up or your own bike assembled, we will have a welcome briefing and dinner.
 Those arriving earlier in the day can go for a warm-up ride along the lake for some beautiful views.

 Day 1: Thonon-les-Bains to Les Gets